yisiyu95/yisiyu95.github.io/_pages/about.md

   - /about.html
 ---

-Siyu Yi (易思宇) is currently a postdoc research fellow with the School of Mathematics, Sichuan University (SCU), under the supervision of Prof. [Huazhen Lin](https://www.huazhenlin.com/).
+Siyu Yi (易思宇) is currently a postdoc researcher with the School of Mathematics, Sichuan University (SCU), under the supervision of Prof. [Huazhen Lin](https://www.huazhenlin.com/).
 Before joining SCU, she received her Ph.D. degree in School of Statistics and Data Science from Nankai University in June 2024, under the supervision of Prof. [Yongdao Zhou](https://my.nankai.edu.cn/stat/zyd/list.htm).
 His current research interests lie primarily in the area of graph machine learning, bigdata subsampling, and AI4Science.

 A data-driven personal website
 ======